greg-raven/Uncommon-Sense/_posts/2021-05-31-the-land-of-the-free-and-home-of-the-brave.md

 tag: 'Greg Raven'
 ---

-We’ve reached the point where Americans more likely to give up their guns than their masks.
+We've reached the point where Americans more likely to give up their guns than their masks.